Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Get Form from PDF
 -----------------

-Returns data from fillable PDF as JSON with the help of Microsoft Flow.
+Returns data from fillable PDF as JSON with the help of Power Automate (Microsoft Flow).
 Review `How to collect data from fillable PDF <../how-tos/documents/collect-data-pdf-form.html>`_ article for more information.

 .. rubric:: Output Parameters